 Heterogeneous cluster with resident load: Next, in addition to interference, we also introduce hardware heterogeneity.
 The cluster size remains constant but 75% of the worker machines are replaced with less or more powerful servers, ranging from general purpose medium and large instances to quadruple compute- and memory-optimized instances.
-Fig.11c shows the new performance for the TPC-H queries.
+Figure 13c shows the new performance for the TPC-H queries.
 As expected, response times increase, since some of the high-end machines are replaced by less powerful servers.
 More importantly, performance unpredictability increases when the resource preferences of incoming jobs are not accounted for.
-In some cases (q9, q10), the centralized scheduler now outperforms Sparrow despite its much higher scheduling overheads.
-Tarcil preserves response times close to those in the unloaded cluster and very close to those achieved with the ideal scheduler.
+In some cases (q9, q10), the centralized scheduler now outperforms Sparrow despite its higher scheduling overheads.
+Tarcil achieves response times close to the unloaded cluster and very close to the ideal scheduler.